 The plot you know even if you don't: a shipload of smirking virile Earthmen head to a planet of all women where they help the good leader (Zsa Zsa) overthrow the bad one (Laurie Mitchell [who played a similar role in Missile to the Moon]) whose mask is even uglier than her ugly face.
 Va-Voom!
 Lots of girls in terrible MGM costume drama hand-me-downs getting freaky, guys makin' moves, and the captain tackling the biggest lay of his life.

 Sounds like I'd love this film if it let me.
-But it loves its smirky self too much to let me in.
+But it loves its own smirky self too much to let anyone else share.
 Some of the girls are great (like Lisa Davis (right; below left) who rocks great lipstick and smoldering Gillian Anderson eyes) and the writing seems a decent framework for a more straight-faced mature approach (which would allow the magic of camp to cohere better).
-The problem is in the misogynistic direction and frat boy acting by the men, that pipe puffing smug-snark where actors and director think themselves too smart for their material.
-They think adding some bawdy audience winking will help put it over, which shows how wrong they are.
-The smirky douche bag vibe of SWM male superiority has doomed the film to never be a true cult favorite except in the smirkiest, douchiest, winkiest, most patriarchally self-important of ways.
+The problem is in the misogynistic direction and frat boy acting by the men, that pipe puffing smug-snarkiness where (SWM) actors and director think themselves too smart for their material so they think adding some bawdy audience winking will help put it over, which shows how wrong they are.
+Such smirky douche bag superiority has poisoned the film to never be a true cult favorite except in the smirkiest, douchiest, winkiest, most patriarchally self-important of ways.
+(The title + the star = a tourist version of camp, and not one to make a lifetime fan of it).

 What makes the 'good' bad versions of this same plot (Cat Women of the Moon in particular) work so well as enduring 'camp' classics on the other hand, is the intent to do something straight and good but without the know-how or budget or the talent to make it, but with a genuine love of strong women.
 When these films are good we get the genuine eccentricity of lower rung Hollywood really trying to make nothing into something and of genuinely liking women.
 Unknowns and outsider artists mix with actors shunned or forgotten by the Hollywood elite and up and comers ready to try.
 They all take this last or first chance grab and nobly fight to stay in character as the set collapses around them.
 These oddballs and has-beens and non-starters are--to we classic horror / sci-fi fans--our family.
 They're the equivalent of the Bad News Bears, or the bar full of flea-bitten drunks in The Iceman Cometh, they're waiting us for us to come watch them again with Hicky eyes anew, to buy them drinks so they can live through the alcohol that is our eyes.
 They get that it's all over in well under 90 minutes, win or lose but so is the effect of an average double highball.
 Only the drunks survive, because thirst never dies.
 And neither does DVD.